 |Current arbitrator appointments||6 (3 as chair or sole)|

 PLMJ was founded in the late 1960s and now reckons to be Portugal’s largest law firm.
 It took on its first arbitration in 1979 and has handled more than 150 such cases since.
 It has the distinction of being the first firm in the country to have appeared as counsel in an ICSID case.

 The team was formerly co-led by founding partner José Miguel Júdice, one of the country’s few internationally recognised arbitrators, and Pedro Metello de Nápoles.
 In 2018, Júdice stepped down from his leadership role, and a year later left the firm to set up shop as an independent arbitrator.
-Metello de Nápoles is now in sole charge of the practice.
+Pedro Metello de Nápoles now co-heads the practice with Joaquim Shearman de Macedo.